 Step 4.
 Make Alterations

 Sometimes you’ll need to make a bigger change.
 This fall we flew out of town for family emergencies.
 With no good place for those expenses, we recorded them in our Celebrations Envelope leaving it deep in the red.
 Just to catch up to $0, we’d have to go 8 months without spending a dime!
 Instead, we made a new Envelope for Family Emergencies.
 Stuff happens — we don’t know when, but it will — so we’re saving up to be there for our families when they need us.
 Need to add an Envelope too?
-Do it on Edit Budgets.
+Do it on the Add/Edit Envelopes page.

 Step 5.
 Start Fresh

 In order to see how well your revised budget fits, start fresh.
 Make Envelope Transfers from extra-full Envelopes to those that are short.
-If you have a Scheduled Income or Distribution, check to make sure changes to your budget are reflected there too.
+If you have a Scheduled Income or Envelope Fill, check to make sure changes to your budget are reflected there too.